saloskilo/100-Days-of-Coding-Questions/README.md

 ...

+### Day 18

+**Date**: [2024-06-5]

+**Q52** - Make a Smartphone Object: Create a simple way to keep track of a smartphone's details.
+Include its brand, model, and other key features like how much storage it has, the size of its screen, and how long its battery lasts.

+**Q53** - Pulling Apart a Nested Object: Imagine you have a list inside another list that shows what a computer programmer knows, like coding languages, tools, and software frameworks.
+Find a way to get three specific skills from this list and show them.

+**Q54** - Making Flexible Object Keys: Learn how to set up a list where you can change the name of each section based on what you need at that moment, like adjusting labels based on user choices.

+...
 ## How to Contribute

 If you have suggestions for questions to solve or improvements to my solutions, feel free to create an issue or submit a pull request.
 Let's learn and grow together!